HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 In this case, we can use the following result processing methods:

-- `save:` save to a local file.
+- `save:` Save to a local file.
 The execution result of this operation is the full file path after saving.
-- `filter:` creates a subprocess and a pipe and uses the pipe as the standard input of the subprocess, then executes the specified program in the subprocess, and writes the request result to the pipe.
+- `filter:` Create a subprocess and a pipe and uses the pipe as the standard input of the subprocess, then executes the specified program in the subprocess, and writes the request result to the pipe.
 The result of this operation is the standard output (sequence of bytes) of the child process.

-When the current HVML program is rendered in a modal window, the `terminated:success` event of the program can be observed and then processed.
+When the current HVML program is rendered in a modal window, `terminated:success` event of the program can be observed and then processed.
 If the current HVML program is not rendered in the modal dialog box, the data will be provided as request data (corresponding to `$REQ` built-in global variable) to the target to return the corresponding HVML program.
 At this time, the HVML program will perform a reload Operation (similar to the browser's function of refreshing the page).

-The `exit` element does not produce any result data and therefore cannot contain child action elements.
+`exit` element does not produce any result data and therefore cannot contain child action elements.

-Under normal circumstances, when the `load` element loads an HVML program and renders it in a modal window, the execution result data is the value of the `with` attribute of the `exit` element in the new HVML program; if it is rendered in a new normal window , the operation result data of the `load` element is the string `ok` under normal circumstances; if it is rendered in another existing window, the HVML program running in this window will be terminated and a new HVML will be rendered in the current window program content.
+Under normal circumstances, when `load` element loads an HVML program and renders it in a modal window, the execution result data is the value of `with` attribute of  `exit` element in the new HVML program; if it is rendered in a new normal window , the operation result data of `load` element is the string `ok` under normal circumstances; if it is rendered in another existing window, the HVML program running in this window will be terminated and a new HVML will be rendered in the current window program content.

-The `exit` label is used to terminate the current HVML program and return the return value to the specified target HVML program.
+`exit` tag is used to terminate the current HVML program and return the return value to the specified target HVML program.

-The `load` tag supports the following adverb attributes:
+`load` tag supports the following adverb attributes:

-- `synchronously`: load synchronously, the default behavior.
+- `synchronously`: Load synchronously and default behavior.
 The `load` element will wait for the new HVML program to exit, equivalent to creating a modal window.
-- `asynchronously`: load asynchronously.
-The `load` element does not wait for the new HVML program to exit.
+- `asynchronously`: Load asynchronously. `load` element does not wait for the new HVML program to exit.
 - `concurrently`: Execute HVML programs in parallel.
-If the interpreter supports runners, the value of the `as` attribute is used to identify a runner.
+If the interpreter supports runners, the value of `as` attribute is used to identify a runner.

-### Appendix 3) List of contributors
+### Appendix 3) Contributor List

 The order of this list is arranged from early to late according to the contribution time: